parexmarket/parex/README.md

 %USERPROFILE%\AppData\Local\Docker\wsl\data\ext4.vhdx
 ```
 ### How to run Test Mode
-Test mode is used for making demo for DexChain Network. **Do not use for production!**
+Test mode is used for making demo for Parex Network. **Do not use for production!**
 ```
 docker run -d --rm -p 2020:2020 -p 2053:3030 -v parex:/var/lib/postgresql/ --privileged --log-driver=none --name parextestnet parex/parex:testnet
 ```